Spiritual Meaning of Arguing with a Loved One in a Dream: Insights & Symbols

 What does dreaming about fighting a stranger mean?

-Fighting a stranger in a dream usually means you're in conflict with an unknown part of yourself — a new emotion, a suppressed desire, or a fear you haven't named yet.
-The stranger isn't a person; it's an aspect of your own psychology asking to be acknowledged.
+Fighting a stranger in a dream usually means you're in conflict with an unknown part of yourself: a new emotion, a suppressed desire, or a fear you haven't named yet.
+The stranger isn't a person.
+It's an aspect of your own psychology asking to be acknowledged.

 What to do after this dream

-Write down who you were arguing with, what the argument was about, and how you felt when you woke up.
-Then ask one question: Is there something I haven't said to this person — or to myself — that needs to be said?
 In most cases, that single question cuts straight to what the dream is about.
-If the dream recurs more than three times without changing, that's a clear sign the underlying issue in waking life hasn't been resolved yet — and it's worth addressing directly rather than waiting for the dreams to stop on their own.
+If the dream recurs more than three times without changing, that's a clear sign the underlying issue hasn't been resolved yet.
+Address it directly rather than waiting for the dreams to stop on their own.